Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Joint VLC-AmBC System Architecture

 \subsubsection{\textbf{EH-Only AmBDs}}

 This type of AmBD harvests optical energy solely for powering the device.
-Typically, EH-only BDs integrate energy harvesters and storage units, microcontroller units (MCU), information sources, backscatter modulators, and RF antennas.
+Typically, EH-only BDs integrate energy harvesters and storage units, microcontroller units (MCUs), information sources, backscatter modulators, and RF antennas.
 The operational principle involves PV cells converting received optical signals into electrical energy, where a portion of this energy directly powers immediate device operations, and the remaining energy is stored in supercapacitors for utilization during low-light conditions.
 The MCU collects and processes data from information sources, such as sensors, through analog-to-digital conversion, subsequently encoding the data into baseband~(BB) signals after analog-to-digital conversion.
-When ambient RF signals arrive at the antenna of the device, the BB signals modulate the impedance of the antenna, altering reflected signals accordingly.
-The backscattered signals thus carry information originating from the information source, facilitating energy-neutral IoT data transmissions.
+When ambient RF signals arrive at the device antenna, the BB signals modulate the impedance of the antenna, altering reflected signals accordingly.
+The backscattered signals thus carry information originating from the information source, facilitating the IoT data transmission.